 What’s the worst that could happen without regular worming treatment?

 Well, unfortunately, quite a lot of bad stuff.
 And worms don’t just affect our pets – us humans aren’t safe from them either!

 Can I just wait until my pet shows symptoms of worms to give them their treatment?

 One of the worrying things about worms infesting your pet is that quite often, there are often no early signs of them whatsoever.
 Those worms can remain hidden away, deep in your pet’s guts.
-Your pet could be playing, sleeping and eating just fine, but inside he may have worms feeding, growing and multiplying.
+Your pet could be playing, sleeping and eating just fine, but inside they may have worms feeding, growing and multiplying.

 You wouldn’t have a clue until it was possibly too late – scary stuff, right?

 When pets do show signs of worms, it’s usually at the point when an infestation has got a firm hold of them.

 - Tummy pain